MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ### -Organization
 The Organization parameter specifies the organization when you connect using CBA or managed identity.
 You must use an .onmicrosoft.com domain for the value of this parameter.

-For more information about CBA, see [App-only authentication for unattended scripts in the Exchange Online PowerShell module](https://aka.ms/exo-cba).
+For more information about connecting with CBA, see [App-only authentication for unattended scripts in the Exchange Online PowerShell module](https://aka.ms/exo-cba).

 For more information about connecting with managed identity, see [Use Azure managed identities to connect to Exchange Online PowerShell](https://learn.microsoft.com/powershell/exchange/connect-exo-powershell-managed-identity).